 The Gym membership alone does not create a consistent training habit.
 Only people who make regular use of it can actively help themselves to a healthy and active lifestyle.
 Many intrinsically motivatedpeople spend their precious free time to use this opportunity successfully.
 But the basis of their success lies within their inherent motivation – it does not come with the acquisition of the service (or infrastructure) provided by gym operators.
 Their offer does not include any means of promoting the factor of motivation, which – along with a significant amount of time investment – is crucial for training success.

 Looking at the problem of lack of motivation, we may ask: But to what extent can the fitness market solve this problem?
 If individual support and motivation are to be included in the offer, it will be impossible to sustain the prices offered by “normal“ gyms.
 While sustainable motivation and commitment are provided by the individual support inherent to personal training, this offer is clearly more cost-intensive.
 Although the services in the PT segment come at higher cost, this has not prevented the personal-training market from growing significantly in recent years.
-On the contrary, although inferior in quantity, it has acquired a solid customerbase in the recent years.
-As the employers‘ association of German fitness and health facilities DSSV pointed out in 2015, PT is one of the major trends in the fitness industry: “Personal training is no longer reserved for the American market.
-In Germany, too, one-on-one support is becoming increasingly popular.
 The advantages are obvious: effectiveness, time flexibility and the best possible motivation.“

 PERSONAL TRAINING IN COST COMPARISON

 When comparing cost structures of 'traditional gym' and ‘personal training’, the latter is revealed to be comparatively efficient and sustainably motivating, while it remains exclusive due to the higher price.
-The cost structures in Germany may serve as an example.
-As Edelhelfer stated in its 2015 German PT market overview: “One hour of personal one-to-one support costs EUR 87 on average.“ Gym membership is much more affordable in Germany at an average monthly fee of EUR 44.
-But membership cannot create customer loyalty or lasting motivation by itself.
+Gym membership are much more affordable but membership cannot create customer loyalty or lasting motivation by itself.
 The gym alone is affordable for everyone, while the high cost of personal training constitutes a higher entry threshold.
 Individual support is therefore exclusive and has the potential to exhaust a comparatively small part of the fitness market only.

 EMS TRAINING AS A BLUE OCEAN IN THE FITNESS MARKET: EFFECTIVE, AFFORDABLE AND SUSTAINABLY MOTIVATING

 We know today that EMS Training has achieved a solid position in the German fitness market.
-As fitogram.de shows in its annual study of the EMS market published in 2017, demand is growing continuously: “In Germany alone, approximately 190,000 people train with EMS – this is equivalent to 50,000 new EMS trainees since the publication of the first EMS study in 2016.“ The growing success of EMS Training in Germany can be explained by its successful engagement of customers who were previously out of reach – i. e. clients constrained by time pressure and lack of motivation.
+The growing success of EMS training in Germany can be explained by its successful engagement of customers that were previously out of reach –i.e. clients who are constrained by time pressure and lack motivation.

 In the success stories of the EMS concept, trainers and customers are aware that it provides sustainable training successes while remaining accessible to a broad customer group thanks to its price structure.
 Therefore, it comes as no surprise that the German EMS market continues its positive development and increasingly skims a significant part of the traditional fitness market.